kalv25/azure-network-watcher/docs/labs/lab-04/index.md

 az deployment group create --resource-group 'NetworkWatcherRG' --template-file .\flowlogs.bicep
 ```

-If you now go to [Network Watcher -> Flow logs](https://portal.azure.com/#view/Microsoft_Azure_Network/NetworkWatcherMenuBlade/~/flowLogs), you should see that all four Network Security Groups used in our lab environment have flow logs enabled.
+If you now go to [Network Watcher -> Flow logs](https://portal.azure.com/#view/Microsoft_Azure_Network/NetworkWatcherMenuBlade/~/flowLogs), you should see that all four Network Security Groups used in our lab environment have now flow logs enabled.

 ![00](../../assets/images/lab-04/flowlog-6.png)